University of Arizona

 The University of Arizona String Project offers weekly private lessons and ensemble experiences.

-Location: University of Arizona, Fred Fox School of Music: 1017 N. Olive Rd., Tucson, AZ.
+Location: University of Arizona, School of Music: 1017 N. Olive Rd., Tucson, AZ.
 Parking is available in the Park Avenue Street Garage.
 Most Saturdays the garage is free, except when there is a large event such as football or basketball games, or fairs on campus.
 From the Park Avenue Garage, walk south under the underpass.
-At the top of the incline the Fred Fox School of Music is on the right.
+At the top of the incline the School of Music is on the right.

 Schedule: The String Project meets on Saturdays afternoons.
 Private lesson times are determined by the parent and private teacher.
 Online lessons are available for families that prefer remote instruction.